saswathi/soti/ConsoleApp2/ReadMe.md

 # ConsoleApp2

-This MSVS project solution is for the following problem statement.
+This MSVS project solution(C#) is for the following problem statement.
 Given two words of equal length that are in a dictionary, write a method to transform one word into another word by changing only one letter at a time.
 The new word you get in each step must be in the dictionary (assume English wordlist).

 EXAMPLE: